antoinechampion/DeepMetaMorph/README.md

 ### Step 3: Training the network

-You need to run `scripts/deepmm-train.py`, which expect to find `dimensions.csv`, `input.csv` and `output.csv` in the `data_analysis` folder.
+You need to run `training/deepmm-train.py`, which expect to find `dimensions.csv`, `input.csv` and `output.csv` in the `data_analysis` folder.
 By default, it will load the dataset chunk by chunk, use a batch size of 32 sequences, 10% of the data for validation and do 64 epochs.

-It will output 3 model files into the `models` folder once trained.
+It will output 3 model files into `models/` once trained.